wp-plugins/bp-group-tinychat/readme.txt

 <br>
 - in new version 1.2: solve the problem: Each group have its own group chat in tinychat.com, so they can add their own chat room into group.
 <br>
 - NOTE version 1.0: Who install version 1.0 before 17/03/2013 can't see There is a new version of  BuddyPress Group Tiny Chat available.
 View version 1.1 details or update now. " Because i forgot "branch/tags" version 1.0 when sent to wordpress directory, so you need delete old version and install new version manually.
 I am so sorry, i am new member and this is first project , nobody teach me what to do, i much do every thing by myself, i just knew about wordpress THREE, FOUR month ago.
-Hope they can know about new version 1.1 are available.
+Hope they can know about new version 1.1 are available

 == Installation ==